neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 4. **Wrote tests with `pytest` to test data transfers to Google Drive and AWS buckets - PR [#570](https://github.com/neuroinformatics-unit/datashuttle/pull/570/)**
     - Refactored existing transfer tests for SSH transfers to extend them for Google Drive and AWS.
-    - Used Github secrets for connection credentials to run tests in the CI.
+    - Used GitHub secrets for connection credentials to run tests in the CI.
     - Wrote tests for connection setup via the TUI.
     - Wrote backward compatibility tests and extended existing TUI tests to test the new connection widgets.